Scalability Considerations for Impala

 EXPLAINplan to understand the execution strategy being used for the most resource-intensive queries.
 See Using the EXPLAIN Plan for Performance Tuning for details.

 - If Impala still chooses a suboptimal execution strategy even with statistics available, or if it is impractical to keep the statistics up to date for huge or rapidly changing tables, add hints to the most resource-intensive queries to select the right execution strategy.
-See Query Hints in Impala SELECT Statements for details.
+See Optimizer Hints for details.

 - Run the